developermkarim/My-All-Readme-Docs-Files/PHP-LARAVEL/PHP-Readme-Docs-W3School.md

 // Output: Float Precision: 15 (This may vary depending on your PHP configuration)
 ```

-   - The output may vary depending on your PHP configuration.
-It typically represents the number of decimal digits that can be rounded into a float and back without precision loss.

 **5. Float Epsilon:**
    - PHP_FLOAT_EPSILON is useful for dealing with very small differences in float calculations: